catfoolyou/Block-Bypass/README.md

 This repo has been created to help students bypass and combat district censorship and restrictions.
 I **DO NOT** endorse or encourage the useage of the following exploits for cheating, theft, and/or harmful activity (including, but not limited to exploiting cybersecurity).

 To FCPS DIT:
-CIPA does **NOT** give you the legal right to compromise student privacy on the internet and/or unlimited access to information on the internet, which **IS** a right for all students.
+CIPA does **NOT** give you the legal right to compromise student privacy on the internet and/or limit access to information on the internet, which **IS** a right of all students.
 The purpose of this "exploit doc" is to help people protest excessive censorship and unethical DIT practices.
 Action taken against people who use these exploits can be ground for legal counteraction.

 To learn more, please visit https://redflagmachine.com/research/ for an example of the censorship and rights violations that are incurred via internet censorship.